 In Belgium, Senegal has signed a number of trade agreements with the European Common Market.?

-In Belgium, Senegal has signed a number of trade agreements with the European Common Market.
+Background: In Belgium, Senegal has signed a number of trade agreements with the European Common Market.
 The signing on Friday (15 June) came as other African and Third World countries were negotiating with the Common Market over increased aid payments.

 SYNOPSIS: The first agreements to be initialled covered fishing rights, and it was signed by Monsieur Djibril Sene, the Senegalese Minister for Rural Development.
 Representing the Common Market was Mr. Olaf Gundelach, the Commissioner for Agriculture, and other community officials.
 It set out the conditions under which fishing vessels from Common Market countries can fish in Senegalese waters.